I was interviewed in the June 2016 issue of Road & Track Magazine regarding the B13 Nissan Sentra SE-R! You can read the article by CLICKING HERE

 In fall of 2014 after selling my 1992 Sentra SE-R, I picked up a near mint super-black 1998 Nissan 200SX SE-R (actual photos above) from a friend in Maryland.
 Thanks to Charles for driving us down!
 The car was in fantastic shape and has some modifications that address the issues I touched on above including parts that will be needed in the future to handle boost.

 I have a custom rear roll cage installed by Mitch Piper Motorsports whom specialize in custom automotive safety components.
-If interested you can learn more about their roll cages specifically HERE.
+If you are interested you can learn more about their roll cages HERE.

 I will be up front about having a roll cage in a street car:

 It's actually more dangerous to have a full (front & rear) roll cage in a street car than to not.
 Why?
 On the track you are wearing a helmet and in the event of a collision your head will be protected by the helmet if it hits the cage.
 In a street car or even daily driver you are not wearing a helmet, leaving your head susceptible to slamming into the bars in the event of an accident.
 The bar is made of steel, and why I only have the cage in the REAR.
 It's sort of a compromise between the helmet issue and not having a cage at all.
 The bars are no where near the driver or front passenger areas, however I am well protected in the event of being rear-ended, and semi-protected in a roll over.

 As these photos show, I have lost use of the backseats but the cage not only makes the vehicle safer in the event of a collision (assuming there are no passengers in the rear) but also increases structural rigidity.
 Quality roll cages are welded directly to the frame and act similar to a strut tower brace by reducing chassis flex during hard cornering.